ntd002/DSC232/README.md

 Figure 16: Determining a region-specific “recommended” track using the trained multidimensional cluster model.
 First iteration is shown.

 ## 5. Discussion
-[This is where you will discuss the why, and your interpretation and your thought process from beginning to end.
-This will mimic the sections you have created in your methods section as well as new sections you feel you need to create.
-You can also discuss how believable your results are at each step.
-You can discuss any short comings.
-It's ok to criticize as this shows your intellectual merit, as to how you are thinking about things scientifically and how you are able to correctly scrutinize things and find short comings.
-In science we never really find the perfect solution, especially since we know something will probably come up in the future (i.e. donkeys) and mess everything up.
-If you do it's probably a unicorn or the data and model you chose are just perfect for each other!]

 ### 5.1 Data Exploration
 ### 5.2 Preprocessing
 ### 5.3 Models 1, 2, & 3